Pav85/my-README-generator/README.md

  ```

 ## Usage
-Download it and run "npm i" commmand and then run node index.js.
-Then you getto create professional README file.
+Download it and run "npm i" command and then run node index.js.
+Then you get to create professional README file.

 ## License
 This project is licensed under the MIT license.

 ## Contributing
-You need to fork this repository and submoit a pull request.
+You need to fork this repository and submit a pull request.

 ## Tests
 To run tests, run the following command: